-A Therapy Dog is a dog that is certified to visit hospitals, nursing homes and other institutions where the dog may be needed.
-A Therapy Dog can increase emotional well being, promote healing and improve the lives of the people being visited.
+A Therapy Dog is a dog certified to visit hospitals, nursing homes and other institutions whose patients or resident would benefit from a therapy dog.
+Therapy Dogs increase emotional well-being, promote healing and improve the lives of those visited.
 A dog needs to be social and friendly with other dogs and people.
 A Therapy Dog must know basic obedience commands and be under control at all times while visiting.

 How can my dog and I prepare to become a Therapy Dog team through the Misty Pines Pet Company Training Program?

-Option 1: Attend an Orientation followed by group training classes – This is the most recommended option to prepare the dog and handler for the test.
-Our class syllabus prepares dogs and handlers to achieve their Therapy Dog International (TDI) certification.
+Option 1: Attend an Orientation followed by group training classes – This is the most recommended option as our class syllabus prepares dogs and handlers to achieve their Therapy Dog (TD) certification.

-Option 2: Attend a Private Dog Training Lesson, continued by private training lessons or group training classes – concentrates on training you as the handler and specific behaviors with your dog.
+Option 2: Attend a Private Dog Training Lesson, coupled with private training lessons or group training classes, which concentrates on training you as the handler and also specific behaviors with your dog.

 Additional Requirements for the test: Dogs must wear a well fitted Buckle collars made of leather, fabric or chain.
 Owners should bring their dog’s brush or comb to testing.
-Encouragement and praise is permitted throughout the test.
+Handlers may encouragement and praise throughout the test.
 Food treats and toys of any kind are not permitted.
-Pet elimination during testing, growls, snaps, bites, or any attempts there of will be immediately dismissed.
+Reasons for immediate dismissal from the test include; defecating or urinating during testing, growling, snapping, biting, or any such attempts.

-Misty Pines offers the TDI and CGC test and prep classes several times per year.
-Click here for upcoming prep class and test dates.
+Misty Pines offers the TDI test several times per year.

 Therapy Dog International Overview

-Therapy Dogs International, Inc. (TDI) is a volunteer, non-profit organization dedicated to regulating, testing and registration of therapy dogs and their volunteer handlers for the purpose of visiting nursing homes, hospitals, other institutions and wherever else therapy dogs are needed.
-TDI was founded in 1976 in New Jersey, by Elaine Smith.
+Founded in 1976 in New Jersey, by Elaine Smith, Therapy Dogs International, Inc (TDI) is a volunteer, non-profit organization dedicated to the regulating, testing and registration of therapy dogs and their volunteer handlers for the purpose of visiting nursing homes, hospitals, other institutions and anywhere else that would benefit from therapy dog visits.